 PROD Geodatabase

 The PROD database is where all the final AVM data that has been updated and cleaned is stored for consumption by other SFO personnel and the public.
 The PROD Geodatabase is stored on DCORA01.
-The PROD Geodatabase not only receives the A_Area and A_Door features from the AVM geodatabase but also data from AVM CAD Files that is converted.
+The PROD Geodatabase not only receives the A_Area and A_Door features from the AVM geodatabase but also data from CAD Files AVM maintains.
 AVM CAD File Layers are abstracted and transferred to the Architectural_Data, Floorplans, Grid_Bubble, and Grid_Line feature classes.
-The schema for the PROD database features utilized by the ETL tool is in Appendix D. Here is a view of the features stored in the POD Database, which utilizes SFO’s custom coordinate system in feet.
+The schema for the PROD database features utilized by the ETL tool is in Appendix D. Here is a view of the features stored in the PROD Database, which utilizes SFO’s custom coordinate system in feet.